Zen1124/compSciTri2Project/styleGuide.md

 let num = 2;
 ```
 ### Functions
-Functions should be declared using the ES6 arrow function
+Functions should be declared using the ES6 arrow function.

 ```js
 let addNumbers = (num1, num2) => {